 Best Wine for Gluhwein

 Great thing is that you don't need to have any fancy spices when making a Gluhwein recipe, you probably have these in your pantry.
+Feel free to add your favorites and make this recipe your own!

 - cinnamon sticks